 Magnum shader needles:

-There are many different types of tattoo shader needles available, and Magnum Shader Needles are an excellent option.
+There are many different types of tattoo needles cartridge available, and Magnum Shader Needles are an excellent option.
 These needles are made with medium to long taper pins for smooth flow and precision.
 You can purchase these needles in a box of 50 or buy individual pieces to make a variety of designs.

 In a tattoo, textured needles create a soft shade.
 A shader may consist of a single needle, a textured needle, or a combination of both.
 These variations affect the size of the ink marks and the shading effect.
 The last two letters of the tattoo shader code denote the grouping of the needles.
 For example, RL stands for round liner and means a group of four needles of #12 diameter.
 The RL is also used to designate a type of needle: a round magnum, which has two layers of needles.